aerospike/aerospike-client-python/doc/client.rst

         Register a UDF module with the cluster.

+        This waits for the UDF to be added to all nodes in the server before returning.

         :param str filename: the path to the UDF module to be registered with the cluster.
         :param int udf_type: :data:`aerospike.UDF_TYPE_LUA`.
         :param dict policy: currently **timeout** in milliseconds is the available policy.